web-infra-dev/rsdoctor/CONTRIBUTING.md

 pnpm run test:e2e
 ```

 ## Linting

-To help maintain consistency and readability of the codebase, we use a [Oxc](https://github.com/web-infra-dev/oxc) to lint the codes.
+To help maintain consistency and readability of the codebase, we use [Biome](https://github.com/biomejs/biome) to lint the codes.

 You can run the Linter by executing the following command:

 ```sh
 pnpm run lint
 ```

+For VS Code users, you can install the [Biome VS Code extension](https://marketplace.visualstudio.com/items?itemName=biomejs.biome) to see lints while typing.

 ---